APCO plans 'aggressive' expansion after capital injection and ownership changes

 A minority stake in the business previously held by WindRiver, the private equity firm that has invested in APCO since its management buyout in 2004, has been bought out by a new funding partnership of Citibank and Monroe Capital.

-The stake now held by Monroe is around 10 to 15 per cent, roughly half that previously held by WindRiver.
+The stake now held by Monroe and a small number of other individual outside investors is around 10 to 15 per cent, roughly half that previously held by WindRiver.

 The rest of WindRiver’s stake has reverted to the APCO management team and employees – around 70 APCO employees own a stake in the business, which operates in 80 markets and generated revenue of $120.6m in 2016.